Death of Mary Jane Barker: Discovery of body

 On Sunday, March 3, Maria Freitta, the owner of the dog and the playmate of Barker, went with her mother to a vacant, newly built ranch house next door to her home.
 It was on 433 2nd Ave, owned by her aunt and uncle, Mr. and Mrs. Pat Vecchia.
-Maria managed to open a 3 × 5 ft bedroom closet's door, and her missing dog bounded out of the closet and came to her.
+Maria managed to open a 3 × 5 ft bedroom closet door, and her missing dog bounded out of the closet and came to her.
 Also in the closet was Barker, dead, in a seated position, the hood of her blue coat partially covering her blonde hair.
 She was found in the same clothes she had on when she disappeared.
 Bits of fur from her hat were rubbed off.
 Police Chief Edward Garrity stated he believed that Barker had recently been placed in the closet as the puppy had been fed recently, and there was no animal waste in the closet despite the dog not being housebroken.

 During previous searches, including a visit by a repairman, no dog was heard.
 The house had been searched three times before, but the bedroom closet where her body was found was not searched.
 Rev. Harry McIntyre looked in bedroom closets on February 26, but it never occurred to him to search the front-bedroom closet.
 "I concentrated on the basement, believing the girl might have fallen down the stairs," he said.
 A volunteer fireman, John Reeves, also searched the first-floor bedroom but not the closet.
 Barker may have been too frightened to cry out.

 The lock on the closet door.

 Although the door was unlocked, a thumb screw inside apparently made it difficult for a child to open.
 The door had a knob on the outside, but only a small turn latch on the inside.